Taurus Sun/Sag Moon/Cap Rising ~ ENFP ~ Manifesting Generator ~ Enneagram 8 ~ The Performer Sparktype ~ Magicaian/Wheel of Fortune Soul Card.

 "You helped me realize how much undue pressure I was putting on myself.
 Thank you thank you.
 I have been so inspired by you and motivated by how you communicate.
 And I had an epiphany by working with you."

 I was three years old the first time I questioned the status quo.
 I was in a beautiful white dress, shiny black flats with white socks with the frills around them popping out (you know the look).
 Small gold hoops in my ears and my curls braided down and styled.
 A million people surrounding me and telling me how beautiful I looked and how big I had gotten and all sorts of things adults say to kids.
-(I'm sure it was more like 60 but I was three, so a million it is).
+It was the day of my baptism.

-I was three, so luckily everyone found it adorable and so cute- yay 'more attention!
-I'm sure my parents felt a twinge of embarrassment but they soon came to learn that this was something I would do time and time again in my life and never stop.
+I was three, so luckily everyone found me challenging this representative of God adorable and so cute - I'm sure my parents felt a twinge of embarrassment but they soon came to learn that this was something I would do time and time again in my life and never stop.

-Questioning that which I don’t agree with, questioning the status quo and challenging “the way things have always been done” is something that is so ingrained and braided into the very fabric of my being.
+Challenging the status quo quickly became my norm.
+Asking why and why not has been my M.O since I can remember.
+Questioning the "shoulds", and challenging “the way things have always been done” is something that is so ingrained and braided into the very fabric of my being.
+I don't believe we should take anything at face value.

 Why is there even a world?
 Why do we exist?
 And on an less existential note- why do people have to get married?
 Why can boys do _____ and girl’s can’t?
-Why should I?
+Why am I expected to have children?
 These were all questions I asked and expected answers to all before I was ten.
-Seldom were those answers provided sadly.
+Seldom were the answers provided.

 But I never stopped asking.
 And eventually I learned that the only answer that mattered, was mine.
 That I was the only that could give myself an answer that I would be satisfied with.